All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 3. Monitor Your Protein Intake Closely

 This is both a physical and a psychological tip.
 Reduced appetite often leads to reduced protein intake, which can cause muscle loss, fatigue, hair thinning, and mood changes.
 All of these affect your mindset.
 Experts recommend aiming for at least 60 to 80 grams of protein daily (your physician may recommend more based on your body composition and activity level).
-Prioritize protein at every meal and consider supplementation if whole food sources are not meeting your needs.
+Prioritize protein at every meal and consider supplementation if whole food sources aren't meeting your needs.

 When your body has adequate nutrition, your mind functions better.
 The connection is direct and measurable.